oracle-livelabs/developer/visual-builder/studio/extend-apps/introduction/introduction.md

 * Access VB Studio in your Oracle Cloud Applications environment
 * Create an extension for your Oracle Cloud App
-* Create a new App UI in your extension and connect it to Oracle Cloud Apps data
+* Create a new App UI in your extension
+* Connect your extension to Oracle Cloud Apps data
 * Test and deploy the extension

 ### Prerequisites